Term of Award

 The researcher used a quantitative research method with a researcher-created survey.
 Survey results determined that parent expectations of elementary schools were similar in most areas of School-Parent Relationships, Curriculum, Culture and Climate, Educational Level and Achievement (Growth in Learning), and Parent Involvement.
 Significant differences were found in the each demographic area which was targeted in the research.

 Green, Ella B., "Parent Expectations of Elementary Schools and The Leaders, Teachers, and Staff: An Examination of Elementary Schools in a Southeastern Georgia School District" (2013).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 876.